By Amy Elisa Jackson

 Protective styles are a personal choice that may be determined based on your individual style, hair length, your lifestyle, or your hair’s needs.
 You may prefer to use your natural hair exclusively as is, or you may opt to include some extensions.
 The best protective style is the one that is best for you.

 Bantu knots have their roots with the Zulu people of Southern Africa.
 For a Bantu knot, the hair is sectioned, twisted and wrapped upon itself into “knot-like” spirals or buns.
-This popular hairstyle can be completed with some luscious Styling Cream and Edge Control for a polished finish.
+This popular hairstyle can be completed with some luscious curly hair cream, Edge Control and Edge Brush for a polished finish.

 Faux locs are a temporary hairstyle designed to look like real locs.
 Faux locs can be created on hair as short as 2 inches.
 As opposed to braiding hair, which typically looks best when fresh, this style often looks better and more natural the longer you wear them.
 You may have also heard of goddess locs.
 Goddess locs are similar to faux locs except they have curly ends.